ChrstphrHll/npc_gen/students/Nicholus Morthil.md

 ---
+name: Nicholus Morthil
+race: Firbolg
+hair: straight strawberry blond hair that's loose around the shoulders
+eyes: Blue
+skin: Pale Green
+ideal: Cooperation
+trait1: Heroic
+trait2: Noncompetitive
+trait: I like a job well done, especially if I can convince someone else to do it.
+flaw: If there's a plan, I'll forget it.
+If I don't forget it, I'll ignore it.
+bond: I've been searching my whole life for the answer to a certain question.
 birthday:
   numeric: 7/10
   written: 10th of Korent
-bond: I've been searching my whole life for the answer to a certain question.
-eyes: Hazel
-flaw: If there's a plan, I'll forget it.
-If I don't forget it, I'll ignore it.
-guild: Burk
-hair: straight strawberry blond hair that's loose around the shoulders
-ideal: Cooperation
-name: Nicholus Morthil
-organizations: []
-partyID: 93
-race: Firbolg
 relationships:
 - name: Abryia Rubrae
   type: partymate